Skip to main content

 Inventory → Manage Inventory, filter to Suppressed (or use the Fix your products / listing-quality dashboard).
 Each suppressed listing shows the reason and the action required.
 This is where you supply missing data or correct prices to lift the suppression.

 The suppressed filter shows the standing total; to reconcile new suppressions, look at the ones with the most recent suppression dates, those are what this 24-hour card captures.
-Timing and reporting-lag table:
+Timing and reporting-lag table: Why our number may legitimately differ from Seller Central: Cross-connector reconciliation against other connectors the same seller may run:

 Known limitations / merchant FAQs

 What does “suppressed” actually mean?
 Amazon has hidden the listing from search and made the offer unbuyable until you fix an issue.
 The listing still exists in your catalogue, but customers cannot find or purchase it.
 It earns nothing while suppressed.
 What are the most common suppression triggers?
 A missing main image or required attribute, a price flagged as too high or too low against Amazon’s reference price, a restricted-keyword or compliance trigger, a category-eligibility change, or an error in a feed or template upload.
-Why is this a Hero card?
+Why is this a Key Metrics card?
 Because a suppression is silent and immediate revenue loss.
 If a top ASIN is suppressed, it sells nothing until fixed, and you may not notice without an alert.
 A bulk feed error can suppress many listings at once.
 The real-time, any-suppression-fires framing reflects that urgency.
 How do I fix a suppressed listing?
 Open the suppressed-listings view in Seller Central, read the reason per listing, supply the missing data or correct the price, and resubmit.
 Most suppressions clear within a short window once the issue is resolved.
 A whole batch got suppressed at once, why?
 Almost always a bulk action gone wrong, a price update that pushed listings past Amazon’s reference threshold, or a template upload that dropped a required attribute.
 The shared suppression reason across the batch confirms it.
 Fix the input that caused it, then resubmit.
 Does suppression hurt my Account Health?
 Suppression itself is a catalogue / listing-quality issue rather than a customer-service defect, so it does not directly drive Order Defect Rate.
 The damage is lost sales and lost search visibility while the listing is dark.
 The listing shows live now but still counts here, why?
 Resolution lag.
 After you fix and resubmit, there can be a short delay before the listing drops out of the suppressed count.
 It clears on the next refresh once Amazon confirms the listing is republished.

 Tracked live in Vortex IQ Nerve Centre